PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should return to the earlier boundary-input normalization occurrence and audit its terminal-softmax/boundary-channel-slice boundaries before retaining that separate result.
+The next characterized unit should audit the immediately preceding terminal Softmax/Transpose cleanup result and its Gather-fanout/boundary-normalization boundaries.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.